Risk assessing programme activities

 Using the internet

-- Check any online content prior to the unit meeting to make sure everything is appropriate.
+- Check any online content, like webpages or videos, yourself before the unit meeting to make sure everything is appropriate.

 - Make sure that girls do not share any personal information on the internet.

-- Highlight to girls that if they see something online that worries or upsets them, to tell their leader, parent or carer.
+- Highlight to girls that they must tell their leader, parent or carer if they see something online that worries or upsets them.

-- Be wary of emails that contain unknown links which could download viruses or other harmful files onto your devices.
+- Be wary of emails containing unknown links, these could download viruses or other harmful files onto your devices.

 - Make sure girls are aware of how to safely hold and use your knives.